barbalex/ae-electron/readme.md

 relied on modules, use "resolutions" to ensure only one version is installed.
 ```

-Is caused by graphql and was solved in version 0.13, see:
+Is caused by graphql when several dependencies load different versions of graphql.
+Was solved in version 0.13, see:

 - https://github.com/graphql/graphql-js/pull/1174#issuecomment-367734844
 - https://github.com/graphql/graphql-js/releases/tag/v0.13.0